Asia Today: Duterte easing lockdown in Philippine capital

 In other developments in the Asia-Pacific region:

+— India registered another record daily increase with 7,466 new coronavirus cases.
+The Health Ministry's new figures on Friday show India now has 165,799 cases with 4,706 deaths, which both now exceed China.
+India's two-month lockdown is set to end on Sunday.
+Prime Minister Narendra Modi’s government is expected to issue new guidelines this weekend, possibly extending the lockdown in worst-hit areas as it promotes economic activity.
+Most cases are concentrated in states with densely populated cities, but cases have been increasing in some of India's poorest eastern states as migrant workers who lost jobs in the cities returned to their native villages.

 — South Korea reported 58 new cases of the coronavirus, all of them in the Seoul area, as officials scramble to stem transmissions linked to a massive e-commerce warehouse near the capital.
-The figures announced by the Korea Centers for Disease Control and Prevention on Friday brought national totals to 11,402 infections and 269 deaths.
+The figures announced by the Korea Centers for Disease Control and Prevention brought national totals to 11,402 infections and 269 deaths.
 Prime Minister Chung Sye-kyun called for officials to examine working conditions at warehouses of online shopping companies, which have seen orders surge during the epidemic, and other congested workplaces where infections risks may be high.
-South Korea has reported 177 new COVID-19 cases over the past three days, a resurgence that threatens to erase some of its hard-won gains against the virus and worsen what’s already a massive shock on its trade-dependent economy.
+The recent resurgence threatens to erase some of the country's hard-won gains and worsen what’s already a massive shock on its trade-dependent economy.
 South Korea’s factory output plunged 6% in April from a month earlier, the sharpest decline since December 2008, as global outbreaks and lockdowns battered exports, Statistics Korea said Friday.

+— Australia's New South Wales state will allow larger religious gatherings starting Monday.
+Australia's largest state changed its guidance after Sydney Archbishop Anthony Fisher noted the rules were unfairly more strict on churches than pubs.
+Their capacity limits will increase from 10 to 50 people from Monday.
+“It is crucial that worshipers remember to follow health advice," especially people vulnerable to COVID-19, state Premier Gladys Berejiklian said.
+The state’s chief health officer Kerry Chant advised finding alternatives to practices that might spread the virus, like singing, sharing books and passing around collection plates.

 — China on Friday again reported no new daily increase in cases of coronavirus and no new deaths.
 Just 70 people remain in hospital being treated for COVID-19 and another 414 are being isolated and monitored for possibly having the disease or for having tested positive without showing any symptoms.
 China has reported a total of 4,634 deaths from the disease among 82,995 cases.